Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Experiments

-As illustrated in Figure.~\ref{fig:pipeline}, our model utilizes pretrained encoders for visual and language inputs: R3M \cite{nair2022r3m} for visual encoding, Sentence Similarity model (SS Model) \cite{SSBibEntry2024Sep} for language embeddings, and a trainable MLP-based network to encode proprioceptive inputs.
+As illustrated in Figure~\ref{fig:pipeline}, our model utilizes pretrained encoders for visual and language inputs: R3M \citep{nair2022r3m} for visual encoding, Sentence Similarity model (SS Model) \citep{SSBibEntry2024Sep} for language embeddings, and a trainable MLP-based network to encode proprioceptive inputs.
 Embeddings from ten consecutive time steps are processed through a transformer-based temporal encoder, with the resulting output passed to a GMM-based policy head for action sampling.
-Specifically, R3M, a ResNet-based model trained on egocentric videos using contrastive learning, captures temporal dynamics and semantic features from scenes, while Sentence Similarity Model captures semantic relationships in task descriptions, enabling the model to differentiate between various natural language instructions.
+Specifically, R3M, a ResNet-based model trained on egocentric videos using contrastive learning, captures temporal dynamics and semantic features from scenes, while the Sentence Similarity Model captures semantic meanings in language descriptions, enabling the model to differentiate between various instructions.

-We trained the model sequentially on multiple tasks, with each task trained for $50$ epochs.
-For later tasks, we used experience replay, storing $8$ demonstrations per task from the episodic memory $\mathcal{M}$.
-Every 10 epochs, we evaluated the model on the current task over $20$ episodes, and the model with the highest ASR would be saved.
+To standardize the comparisons with baseline lifelong robot learning algorithms in LIBERO benchmarks, the model first undergoes a \emph{Lifelong learning} phase, where it is trained sequentially on demonstrations from $10$ or $20$ tasks, depending on the specific benchmark, with each task trained for $50$ epochs.
+A small number of demonstrations from each task is stored in $\mathcal{M}$, playing a dual-use for experience replay and RWLA.
+Every $10$ epochs, we check the model's performance and save the version that achieves the highest Success Rate to prevent over-fitting.

-During testing, the agent performs 10 rollout episodes (referred to as a \emph{quiz} phase) without adaptation, to assess initial performance and potential forgetting.
-We then retrieve the top $10\%$ most similar demonstrations from $\mathcal{M}$ using visual and language embeddings.
-Then, the model is fine-tuned for $20$ epochs with those weighted retrieved demonstrations.
-Finally, the adapted model is evaluated over $20$ episodes again (the \emph{final testing} phase) to assess performance improvements.
-For experiments on all benchmarks, we train and test the models with three random seeds ($1$, $21$, and $42$) to reduce the impact of randomness.
+After training on all tasks sequentially, we conduct \emph{reviewing} and \emph{testing} on various scenarios sampled from each task for comprehensive analysis.
+During the \emph{reviewing} stage, we firstly evaluate potential forgetting by having the agent perform $10$ rollout episodes on the deployment scenario $\mathcal{S}_{deploy}$.
+We then retrieve the most similar demonstrations from $\mathcal{M}$ and fine-tune the model for only $20$ epochs using the retrieved demonstrations with selective weighting.
+Finally, we deploy the adapted model for $20$ episodes—the \emph{testing} phase—to assess performance improvements.
+All training, local adaptation, and testing in the benchmarks are conducted using three random seeds ($1$, $21$, and $42$) to reduce the impact of randomness.